 The French colonial town of Cienfuegos is a charming Cuban town on the south-central coast.
 It is a very lowkey place with a much more relaxed, local vibe.
 Depending on who you are and where you’re coming from – e.g. Havana or Trinidad – it will feel like either a welcome or abrupt change of pace.

 Most people travel to Cienfuegos just to catch a boat to Cayo Largo.
 It could be worth spending a day or two in the city though.

 The city center is the natural place to begin your exploration of Cienfuegos.
 Blessed with beautiful French colonial architecture and attractive streets, the city center of Cienfuegos has been a UNESCO world heritage site since 2005.
 One of the best (and most attractive) parts of the city is in and around Jose Marti Square.

 From there, you can take a stroll down one of Cuba’s longest boulevards, simply named the Cienfuegos Boulevard.
 It is interesting as you start getting to know Cienfuegos, it really doesn’t look or feel like any other city in Cuba.

-Apart from strolling along the seawall near Punta Gorda and taking in the architecture in the city center, Cienfuegos is a great place to go out partying/dancing.
+Apart from strolling along the seawall near Punta Gorda and taking in the architecture in the city center, Cienfuegos is a great place to go out partying/dancing (despite being far more mellow than Trinidad or Havana).
 Bring your A-game.
 Cubans really know how to cut a rug.